mattermost/mattermost-handbook/operations/messaging-and-math/content-marketing/contributing-content.md

 Been to a conference recently?
 Worked on something cool?
 Got something else Mattermost-related you want to post about?
 Writing a blog post is a great way to share your experience with the community.

-## Submitting a Blog Post Quickstart Guide
+## Submitting a blog post quickstart guide

 * Write your blog post
 * Submit your draft and any image/video files to the Content team in the [Mattermost: Content channel](https://community-release.mattermost.com/core/channels/mattermost-blog)